 Many types of illnesses, including psoriasis, are ones in which the body has a lot of inflammation.
 It’s good to know that you do have control over this inflammation to an extent – and you can do it by controlling what goes into your mouth with an anti-inflammatory diet!

 What is an Anti-Inflammatory Diet?

-The anti-inflammatory diet is one that man would have eaten prior to the industrial revolution.
-It’s one that would have been eaten by hunters and gatherers.
+The anti-inflammatory diet is one that man would have eaten before the industrial revolution.
+It would have been eaten by hunters and gatherers.
 Here’s a list of foods that are eaten on this diet:

-- Meat or protein foods at every meal but never more than 4 oz. (wild meats preferred to commercially raised unless the animals were grass-fed and let to freely roam)
+- Meat or protein foods at every meal but never more than 4 oz. (wild meats preferred to be commercially raised unless the animals were grass-fed and let to freely roam).

-You can eat a diet like this if you plan ahead.
+You can eat a diet like this if you plan.
 For example, when you go to the grocery store, you’re spending most of your time in three aisles: the meat bins, the produce section, and the dairy section.
-Fill your cart with these three types of foods, and then add some olive oil, spices and dark chocolate.
+Fill your cart with these three types of foods, and then add some olive oil, spices, and dark chocolate.
 Most likely you won’t be able to find non-GMO grains at the grocery store, so look online for them.
-Just because a grain is organic does not mean it’s a non-GMO grain.
+Just because a grain is organic does not mean it’s non-GMO.
 The grain must be specifically labeled as “Non-GMO.”

 Your template for the Anti-Inflammatory Diet is this:

-Breakfast: non-GMO grain, handful of nuts, fruit, boiled or poached eggs
+Breakfast: non-GMO grain, a handful of nuts, fruit, boiled or poached eggs.

 Give yourself a full 8 weeks on this diet to see a difference.